atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

    1. The people involved are optimizing for their self interests- career paths, perks, money, power, etc. They know their limitations, and that business, companies are too impersonal, their time limited, etc. 'It's just a job.'
 I don't think there is anything wrong with that.
 But you can do that with a bit of professionalism.
    2. While they are in the system, they become part of it and cannot appraise it impartially.
    3. People underestimate complexity because they don't understand it.
 Even when they understand complexity, their brains by evolutionary pressures may abstract away most of it.
    4. People have an illusion of control and can become cocksure about the things they do, believe.
-In case of uncertainty, the double down on their approaches.
+In case of uncertainty, they double down on their approaches.
    5. People often optimize for [easier ones of the many available metrics](https://wiki.c2.com/?SovietShoeFactoryPrinciple) and [when metrics become targets](https://en.wikipedia.org/wiki/Goodhart%27s_law) and can be gamed, they stop being good metrics.
    6. People, when they can't answer a difficult question, tend to substitute the difficult question with an easier one which they can answer.
 This is substitution principle from Thinking, Fast and Slow.
 Any answer you can come to questions like: should we have NHS like healthcare system, should we have minimum wages, should we tax the rich more, should primary education be..., etc. is likely to be an answer to a substituted simpler question (unless you are a domain expert).
 Perhaps this is why companies, as first actions divest from some segments, fire employees, and even have awards and promotion cycles, etc.
    7. Systems influence people and people influence systems.
 Both these are dynamic.